 AFAM 366: Medicine, Disease and Slavery (ANTH 366)

-An interdisciplinary study of the health of enslaved African Americans during the 19th century by focusing on the conceptions, experiences and dynamics of the relationship between slaves, medicine, healing and their masters in the Antebellum American South.
+An interdisciplinary study of the health of enslaved African Americans during the nineteenth century, focusing on the conceptions, experiences and dynamics of the relationship between slaves, medicine, healing and their masters in the Antebellum American South.